-Five Reasons CNN 10 Videos Are Great Tools for Teaching Current Events
+Five Reasons CNN 10 Videos Are Great Resource for Teaching Current Events

 Today’s Friday, the first Friday of the year for me.
 Oftentimes, I like to take some time at the end of the week to break up the routine of class and talk about discuss some current events with my students.

 To do that, I’ve got a go to, free resource: CNN10.

 What Is CNN10?

 CNN10 (formerly CNN Student News) is a daily video newscast produced by CNN10 with anchor Carl Azuz.
 The program is designed specifically for middle and high school students.
 In a typical day, it’ll feature three to four stories, a bit of trivia, a funny viral video clip, and some closing puns.

 All of that happens in ten short minutes.

 There are a ton of reasons to love CNN10, but here are my top 5: